 "I've walked the shoes of every role -- the child of a divorce, a wife who was divorced, and a lawyer helping other people get divorced," Michelle said.

-There are stumbling blocks that all families encounter, so Wevorce can recognize those patterns and normalize them.
 The Wevorce process starts from a different place than a traditional divorce.
-Instead of two lawyers competing against one another, Wevorce puts one lawyer at the center whose job it is to help the family find the best way to co parent moving forward.
-There are six steps to the process : Amicable divorce planning, sustainable co-parenting planning, partnering agreement, financial mapping, financial agreements, and divorce settlement.
+Instead of two lawyers competing against one another, Wevorce puts one attorney/mediator at the center whose job it is to help the family find the best way to co-parent, divide their marital assets, and move forward.
+There are five steps to our online/off-line process : Amicable divorce planning, sustainable co-parenting planning, partnering agreement, financial mapping, financial agreements, and divorce settlement.

-Each step involves a meeting with the attorney and an accompanying software component.
+Each step involves an online homework and in-person meeting with the attorney mediator and an accompanying software component.

 "The idea of combining technology in this conversation is really new.
 Using technology to make the professional’s job easier is the key.
 It allows them to save costs and do away with paper files," Michelle said.